paula078/Languages-and-libraries-of-data-analysis-Python/README.md

 - ### **Task 5**:

-  The objective of this task was to implement the k-nearest neighbors (kNN) binary classification algorithm.
+  Implement the k-nearest neighbors (kNN) binary classification algorithm.

   The implemented class should provide methods train and predict.